-To give the stew some garlicy flavour without actual garlic, which is high in FODMAPs, I add 2 tbsp of garlic-infused olive oil to sear the meat.
-Then, I add an additional 1 tbsp of oil to soften the leek as the meat soaks up the oil.
+- To give the stew some garlicy flavor without actual garlic, which is high in FODMAPs, I add 2 tablespoons of garlic-infused olive oil to sear the meat.
+Then, I add an additional 1 tablespoon of oil to soften the leek as the meat soaks up the oil.

 Leek, Dark Green Leaves Only

-To give the recipe oniony flavour without the onion, I use 1 cup of leek, using the dark green parts of the leek only for low FODMAP.
+- To give the recipe oniony flavor without the onion, I use 1 cup of leek, using the dark green parts of the leek only for low FODMAP.

 Low Sodium, Low FODMAP Beef Broth